davidmcfar/InteractiveMusicMixer/README.md

 To launch it, just simply open the "index.html" in your browser of choice.
 Works best with google chrome!

 ## Devopler - David McFarlane
-## designer - Abdalrahman Abushammala
+## Designer - Abdalrahman Abushammala
 ## license - MIT